0xck/diploma/README.md

 **Note.** By default daemon listens _TCP port 8090_ make sure this port is available for wrex host.
 Also for stateless TRex mode _TCP ports 4500 and 4501_ have to be available for wrex host.
 More about stateful/stateless modes see at [documentation](https://trex-tgn.cisco.com/trex/doc/trex_stateless.html#_stateful_vs_stateless).

 ## App configuration
->After making all above preparation before using app has to be setuped
+>After making all preparation above, before using app has to be setuped

 ###### first_start.py
-Setup procedure is prety easy.
-Go to app directory and execute command: `python3 first_start.py` this stars interactive script which can help you setup app.
-There you should provide information about some components like DB parameters, redis values, supervisord parameters etc. Just follow wizard steps and provide appropriate values.
+Setup procedure is pretty easy.
+Go to app directory and execute command: `python3 first_start.py` this starts interactive script which can help you setup app.
+There you should provide information about some components like DB parameters, redis values, supervisord parameters, etc. Just follow wizard steps and provide appropriate values.

 Script will make several changed:
-1. Creating `config.py`, which stores app settings
+1. Created `config.py`, which stores app settings
-2. Creating `wrex.conf` in `ext_config/` directory
+2. Created `wrex.conf` in `ext_config/` directory
-3. Creating SQLite DB
+3. Created SQLite DB

 Copy file `wrex.conf` from `ext_config/` into supervisor directory with additional config _(see [Supervisor configuration](#configuration))._ And start or restart supervisor.